Approaches

 CBT

 In CBT the therapist assists the client in adopting effective strategies to address symptoms and achieve identified goals.
-CBT takes a problem-focused and action-oriented approach to working with the client focussing on conscious thought distortions and maladaptive behaviours that are often at the root of psychological disorders.
+CBT takes a problem-focused and action-oriented approach to working with the client focusing on conscious thought distortions and maladaptive behaviours that are often at the root of psychological disorders.
 Symptom reduction can be achieved by teaching new information-processing skills and coping mechanisms.
 CBT can be practiced with individuals, children and adolescents, couples and groups.

 Family & Couples